 B-17 Flying Fortress downloads

-Do you have trouble running this game?
-Read the guide
+Do you have trouble running this game on Windows?
+Read this guide.

-DOS Games can't run on Windows.
-You need an emulator such as DOSbox and/or a front-end like D-Fend Reloaded.
-Follow these instructions to run DOS games on Windows systems.
+DOS games can't run on Windows.
+You need a DOS emulator like DOSbox or D-Fend Reloaded.
+Follow these instructions to play DOS games on Windows 10 or later systems.

-B-17 Flying Fortress reviews
+B-17 Flying Fortress review

 GameSpy (2001): "Godzilla-sized PC requirements aside, B-17 Flying Fortress is a stunning creation from the creators of Falcon 4.0 and European Air War.
 Considering the depth to which B-17 will let you experience the terror of daylight strategic bombing in WWII from so many different and simultaneous angles, I'm amazed they were able to pull it off.
 And even though the multi-player aspects were pulled from B-17 at the last moment, I'm hopeful that a patch will appear sometime this year providing such support.
 You're going to need all the help you can get to survive the 25 missions you'll need before getting shipped stateside."